 (Continued from above)

 Seeing his cross-hatching blown across a huge screen knocked me out.
-39 years later I called the school to ask if I could present in the auditorium, the request was warmly received by the assistant principle*.
-About one year to date later she called me up and asked if I could come in on Wednesday.
+39 years later I called the school to ask if I could present in the auditorium, the request was warmly received by the assistant principal*.
+About one year to the date later she called me up and asked if I could come in on Wednesday.
 Ha ha ha.